 Evena comes from an area of Les Cayes called Brefette.
-She was home in the earthquake struck, though at first, she couldn’t tell what was happening—she thought someone had thrown a rock into her house.
+She was home when the earthquake struck, though at first, she couldn’t tell what was happening—she thought someone had thrown a rock into her house.
 Evena ran to her neighbor’s house and quickly realized that an earthquake was ravaging her town.
 She managed to escape as the house fell around her, but a heavy piece of concrete slammed onto her left foot.
 It began to swell rapidly, and she couldn’t put any weight on it.

 A clinician tends to Evena's foot before surgery.